I've been playing Magic: The Gathering for some time, and today I want to share my tricks.

 There are a few different methods for obtaining gold coins in MTG: Arena.

 Going by order, the first way to farm gold is by completing your daily quests.
-The daily quests can provide 500 or 750 gold coins upon completion, depending on the difficulty, and usually, quests with a value of 750 have a lower spawning rate than those with a value of 500.
+The daily quests can provide 500 or 750 gold coins upon completion, depending on the difficulty.
+Usually, quests with a value of 750 have a lower spawning rate than those with a value of 500.

 So, the first trick to accumulating more gold is to reroll all the quests assigned to us that correspond to 500 gold coins to make them 750.
-We only have one reroll a day, and therefore, if we get a new 500 quest, we have to try again the next day.
+We only have one reroll a day, and for this reason, if we get a new 500 quest, we have to try again the next day.

-The second way to accumulate gold coins is through the daily rewards, which are available up to a maximum of 15 daily victories.
-The daily rewards can help us get even more gold coins, or they can give us free bonus cards that can help with the completion of our collections.
+The second way to accumulate gold coins is through daily rewards.
+Those are available for up to 15 daily victories.
+The daily rewards can help us get even more gold coins.
+They can even give us free bonus cards that can help with the completion of our collections.

 How Do I Get as Many Gems as Possible?
 How Do I Complete the Collection?